Connect privately on your Android

 And when the internet replies, the proxy passes those replies to your computer.
 Many proxies — but not all types — can conceal your computer’s IP address, so that the websites you’re accessing don’t know who you really are.
 By connecting to a proxy with an IP address in a different part of the world, you can even “change” your geographical location on the internet.

-There’s not just one type of forward proxy: depending on your needs, there are different types of proxy server to choose from.
+There’s not just one type of forward HTTP proxy: depending on your needs, there are different types of proxy server to choose from.
 The primary difference between these types is the degree of privacy they provide.

 There’s no added privacy or security with a transparent proxy.
 When you use one, web servers receive your actual IP address, and they also can tell that you are connecting via a proxy.